Superstar64/aith/README.md

-Aith is a low level functional programming language with linear types, kind based staging / macros, levity polymorphism, and monadic regions.
+Aith is a low level functional programming language with linear types, kind based staging / macros, levity polymorphism, and effectful regions.
 As of now aith is very early stages and very little is implemented.
 See ``/rules`` for typing rules.